 Cheap doses of heroin are flooding the United States leading to more overdoses than ever.

-Prescription Drugs Such as Opiates Have Been the Craze but Cost and Availability are Fueling the Switch to Heroin
+Prescription Drugs Such as Opiates Have Been the Craze, but Cost and Availability are Fueling the Switch to Cheap Doses of Heroin

-Opiates have been used in one form or another since before recorded history when humans discovered the poppy plant’s euphoric effects.
-Although prescription drugs such as opiates have been the craze for decades, cost and availability are now fueling the switch to heroin, which is easily and cheaply found on the illicit scene.
-As prescription drug prices continue to rise, the heroin addiction statistics will also continue to rise, rapidly becoming a social and economic problem of unimaginable proportions.
+Opioids have been used in one form or another since before recorded history when humans discovered the poppy plant’s euphoric effects.
+Although prescription drugs such as opiates have been the craze for decades, cost and availability are now fueling the switch to heroin, which is quickly and cheaply found on the illicit scene.
+As prescription drug prices continue to rise, the heroin addiction statistics will also continue to increase, rapidly becoming a social and economic problem of unimaginable proportions.

-The high costs of prescription drugs has been driven even higher due to the 6.8 million people who abuse these drugs.
+The high costs of prescription drugs have been driven even higher due to the 6.8 million people who abuse these drugs.
 They have created a boom in the black-market.
 This demand coupled with the federal drug crackdown has forced prices up.
 For instance, one oxycodone pill costs approximately $30, while cheap doses of heroin cost around $5 to $10.
 That difference in price has been enough to cause the number of heroin abusers to double between 2007 and 2012.
 There are currently over 669,000 people who admit to using heroin.

 The Facts Expose a Grim Scenario

 As more and more addicts switch from prescription opiates to heroin, the dangers of overdose and death are increased exponentially.
 Those who do survive will find that they are spending $150 to $200 a day, or more, to fund their habit.
 Where will that money come from?
 Very few people today make that amount of money, so they will resort to stealing, selling belongings, borrowing, prostitution, dealing, or any other method they can come up with to get the money they need.
 Here are some shocking heroin addiction facts that reveal the seriousness of this issue: